-SECTION VII: AMENDMENTS TO THE ARTICLES AND BY-LAWS
+SECTION VII: AMENDMENTS TO THE ARTICLES AND BYLAWS

-7.1 Bylaws may be adopted, amended or repealed by a vote of a quorum at any Annual Ownership Meeting or by an in-store ballot or mail-in vote.
-Proposed amendments must be published in a newsletter and posted in the Cooperative at least 30 days in advance of a meeting or for the minimum 30-day duration of an in-store ballot, mail-in vote, or electronic vote.
+7.1 Bylaws may be adopted, amended or repealed by a vote of a quorum at any Annual Owners Meeting or by an in-store ballot or mail-in vote.
+Proposed amendments must be published in a newsletter and posted in the cooperative at least 30 days in advance of a meeting or for the minimum 30-day duration of an in-store ballot, mail-in vote, or electronic vote.
 Such notice must include the exact language of the proposed change and a brief justification for the proposed change.

 S ECTION VIII: EMPLOYEES AND STORE MANAGERS

 8.1 The Board of Directors shall accept as its operating criteria that it will make every conscious effort to be an affirmative action, equal opportunity employer, sensitive to biases based on race, age, class, religious/non-religious beliefs, physical difference and sexual orientation.

 9.1 The Board of Directors shall monitor and plan for the cooperative’s financial operation, present this information at the Annual Owners Meeting, and make recommendations regarding any action to be taken.

 9.2 The budget for the coming fiscal year will be constructed by management and presented to the Board of Directors for review.